smithki/eslint-config/README.md

 }
 ```

-### Teaching `eslint-plugin-import` How to Understand TypeScript
+### Resolving TypeScript imports with `eslint-plugin-import`

 This configuration includes [`eslint-import-resolver-typescript`](https://github.com/alexgorbatchev/eslint-import-resolver-typescript).
-This enables `eslint-plugin-import` to parse your TypeScript [`paths`](https://www.typescriptlang.org/docs/handbook/module-resolution.html) options to resolve modules.
-This requires [some additional configuration in `.eslintrc`.](https://github.com/alexgorbatchev/eslint-import-resolver-typescript#configuration)
+This enables `eslint-plugin-import` to parse your TypeScript [`paths`](https://www.typescriptlang.org/docs/handbook/module-resolution.html) option to resolve imported modules.
+By default, `eslint-plugin-import` will search for `./tsconfig.json` to understand your TypeScript preferences.
+You can customize this with [some additional configuration in `.eslintrc`.](https://github.com/alexgorbatchev/eslint-import-resolver-typescript#configuration)

 A basic setup might look similar to: